brillout/libassert/readme.md

     at main (/home/your-user/app/index.js:249:1)
 ~~~

-Check the (small) source code for more information.
+Check the (tiny) source code for more information.